slamice/wri/hipsters/chapter09.md

 I was seconds away before tapping him on either shoulder but, in a rage, he erected himself furiously to the ceiling and tore the laptop from its cords.
 He slammed it on the desk again and again, spitting out fuckword after fuckword.
 A few peices of the machine and his curses flew out to the floor, and neighboring cubicle-ers stared at him in confusion.
 He walked out miserable right by me to the exit.
 His laptop lay in a mildly unpleasant electronic heap, a box with a broken frame.

 I thought briefly about following him but no one else did.
 The entire office looked at eachother, mulling over the scene again.
-Slowly the sounds of typing started up again, and they forgot it.
+Slowly the sounds of typing started up, and they forgot.